All-Hands-AI/OpenHands/docs/modules/usage/evaluation_harness.md

 sidebar_position: 6
 ---

-Here's a revised guideline to help people contribute to OpenDevin, incorporating the sections you've requested and using the provided files:

-# How to contribute to OpenDevin Evaluation Harness
+# 📈 How to contribute to OpenDevin Evaluation Harness

 This guide provides an overview of how to integrate your own evaluation benchmark into the OpenDevin framework.